PROBLEM: OUR CURRENT VALUE SYSTEMS ARE DRIVING OVERCONSUMPTION AND LEADING US TO A DETACHED RELATIONSHIP WITH NATURE.

-In this brief, we are asking designers to tackle the roots of our addiction to waste and consumerism.
-Here are some of the key issues we need to address — and fast:
+In this brief, we are asking participants to tackle the root cause of waste: Our addiction to consumption.
+Here are some of the key issues we need to address URGENTLY:

 We have become used to the idea of ‘more’ being ‘better’

 In many parts of the world, convenience, price, perfection and hygiene largely influence consumption patterns.
 Buying more, and thereby producing more, promotes the exploitation of natural resources and increases the amount of waste in the world.
 Our planet would benefit from a return to the values of ‘sufficiency’ and ‘frugality’.

 We have lost many traditional practices, perspectives and values that inherently promote sustainable ways of living

 Simple actions that used to be part of our household routines have slowly disappeared.
 Today, skills and habits around reusing and repairing objects are vanishing.
 Extra food is scrapped rather than redistributed or preserved.
 In many cases, the difficulty is to inspire people to choose what’s sustainable instead of what’s convenient.

 Sustainability is often framed in a way that is western-centric, exclusive and difficult for many to achieve

 The discourse around sustainability and waste tends to be dominated by western perspectives.
 We must seek out other viable visions and perspectives that illustrate how waste-free lifestyles can be more accessible, achievable and equitable for all.

 Totomoxtle is a new veneer material made with husks of heirloom Mexican corn.
 Ranging from deep purples, to soft creams, Totomoxtle showcasesthe wealth of diversity of the native corns of Mexico which are naturally colourful and are essential for the rich gastronomy of the country.